A Mechanistic Study of Transformers Training Dynamics: Visualizing the training dynamics

-A first experimental observation is the typical two-stage learning process that transformers undergo in our setting: first clustering sequence embeddings, before fitting a classifier on top.
-In particular, the loss curves typically present two drops, corresponding to the learning of different parts of the network, hierarchically from the first to the last parts of the network.
-This is illustrated in Figure \ref{fig:dynamics}.
-Our findings resonate with theoretical arguments in the deep learning theory literature on saddle point \citep{dauphin2014identifyingattackingsaddlepoint,du2017gradientdescentexponentialtime,Chi_2019} and hierarchical learning~\citep{abbe2021staircasepropertyhierarchicalstructure}.
+To better understand how clustering heads emerge, we observe the evolution of the tokens along with the loss landscape during training.
+We notice a two-stage learning process with the model first clustering the sequence embeddings, before fitting a classifier on top.
+As displayed in~\cref{fig:dynamics} (right), the loss curves present two drops, corresponding to the learning of different parts of the network.
+Our findings resonate with theoretical arguments in the deep learning theory literature on saddle point \citep{dauphin2014identifyingattackingsaddlepoint,du2017gradientdescentexponentialtime,Chi_2019} and stage-wise transitions of in-context learning of transformers~\citep{olsson2022induction, hoffmann2024eurekamoments, reddy2024abrupt, edelman2024evolution, minegishi2025beyond, varre2025learning}.